Scenic Train Rides in Connecticut

-The Connecticut Antique Machinery Association features an operating three-foot narrow gauge railraod with power provided by a 1925 Baldwin 2-4-2 #5 steam locomotive that was used in the sugar cane field of Hawaii.
+The Connecticut Antique Machinery Association features an operating three-foot narrow gauge railroad with power provided by a 1925 Baldwin 2-4-2 #5 steam locomotive that was used in the sugar cane field of Hawaii.
 Exhibits include a variety of locomotives and rolling stock.

 The SoNo Switch Tower is a completely restored 1896 New Haven Railroad switch tower.
 Museum is operates Saturdays and Sundays May through October.
 The Museum is contained in former New York, New Haven and Hartford Signal Station 44 in South Norwalk, Connecticut.
 Located at 77 Washington Street, the Tower is open to the public, with interpretive displays and narration about signaling and train control.

 The Naugatuck Railroad runs over a 20 miles of former New Haven Railroad, originally built in 1849.
 The scenic 20-mile round trip ride aboard vintage 1920's coaches and lasts one hour and 15 minutes.
 Part of the Railroad Museum of New England, the train travels along the banks of the scenic Naugatuck River.
-All scenic train rides depart from the historic 1881 Thomaston Station, currently undergoing an extensive restoration to its mid-1950’s appearance.
+All scenic train rides depart from the historic 1881 Victorian Thomaston Station that is currently undergoing an extensive restoration to its mid-1950’s appearance.
 Themed train rides include Easter Bunny Express, a Santa Express Train and a Day out with Thomas.
 Directions

 The Connecticut Eastern Railroad Museum is located off Bridge Street in downtown Willimantic, Connecticut, on the original site of the Columbia Junction Freight Yard.
-The museums's collection includes locomotives and rolling stock, as well as vintage railroad buildings and a six-stall roundhouse reconstructed on the original foundation.
+The museum's collection includes locomotives and rolling stock, as well as vintage railroad buildings and a six-stall roundhouse reconstructed on the original foundation.
 Open weekends May through October.
-Directions